What is an art gallery?

 Art Boutiques & Craft/Gift Shops – selling t-shirts, magazines and collectables along with prints and original art by graffiti artists, illustrators and other ‘low brow’ artists.
 They may have a small area with temporary exhibition but otherwise it is an exhibition of stock.
 (See my post about Art Boutiques).

 Non-Gallery Exhibition Spaces – cafes, furniture shops, private houses, vitrines in public libraries, temporary exhibition spaces, laneways have all been used for art exhibitions.
-(See my entry about Alternative Exhibition Spaces).
+(See my posts about Alternative Exhibition Spaces and Art Squats).

 December 16th, 2010 at 8:01 AM